sybrew/the-seo-framework/readme.txt

 		2. We now convey why the optimized sitemap does things differently.
 		3. If the user switches to the complex sitemap, then this will help with faster generation of its paginated sitemaps.
 		4. Faster generation times look better.
+	* You can now opt to prerender the sitemap without opting for pinging via cron... because pinging is no longer possible.
+		* This is less effective but should still serve its purpose fine.
 * **Improved:**
 	* Changed the wording of the link relationship settings to reflect better what they output.
 	* Expounded on what the optimized sitemap does, and that disabling the optimized sitemap will give the complex sitemap.